zelos-alpha/demeter/docs/backup/download_tutorial.rst

 .. note:: If you have network issues on google, set proper proxy before download data.

-To use node, you can get sign up a data provider account like infura, quicknode, alchemy. or setup your node to short the request delay.
-If you have trouble on connection, demeter also provide proxy configuration.

 After download, data will be kept in CSV format, and resampled to 1 minute. raw data which before resample will also be kept.
 Their file name is started with "raw-", you can deleted them if they take too much disk.